 - Assisting in the preparation and filing of copyright registrations.

-- Undertaking limited patent and prior art searches.
-These searches may be less thorough than those conducted by professional search firms or the United States Patent and Trademark Office due to limited resources and student experience.
+- Undertaking limited patentability searches.
+Applicants should understand that these searches may be less thorough than those conducted by professional search firms or the United States Patent and Trademark Office due to limited resources and student experience.

 - Assistance in the preparation of various agreements, such as nondisclosure agreements, employment and consulting agreements, and licenses.

 - Providing basic counseling on business entity selection, and assistance with forming a Maryland limited liability company or simple corporation.

-The MIPLRC provides guidance and direction on when and how companies can make efficient use of outside counsel.
-Upon request, the Center can provide referrals to area law firms.
+IPEC seeks to provide guidance and direction on when and how companies can make efficient use of outside counsel.
+Upon request, the clinic can provide referrals to area law firms.